aya-abdelaal/Music-signal-Study/README.md

 # Music-signal-generator

+In this project, we conducted a signal study using python.
+We created a music signal, corrupted it, then repaired it using frequency studies and the scipy library.
+We also verified this by plotting the signal in differrent stages using matplotlib.

 ## Procedure:

 - Constructed arrays containing the right frequencies, left frequencies, start times, and end times of the signal .